VishnuPathmanaban2019/Tetris/README.md

 # Tetris
-Recreation of Tetris by Tengen under Atari Games (CMU 15-112)
+Recreation of the popular arcade game Tetris.
+(CMU 15-112)

 HOW TO PLAY:
 1. Download latest version of Python